TheOdinProject/curriculum/react/getting_started_with_react/passing_data_between_components/passing_data_between_components.md

 ### Introduction

-By now you should be starting to understand just how powerful React and reusable components can be, but you may be left wondering ‘How can I share information between components?’ or ‘Am I able to customise the behaviour of my components each time I use them?'.
+By now you should be starting to understand just how powerful React and reusable components can be, but you may be left wondering ‘How can I share information between components?’ or ‘Am I able to customize the behavior of my components each time I use them?'.
 In this lesson, we will learn about React props (short for properties) and how to use props to pass data between components.

 ### Lesson Overview